Share This Article

 Distance from Downtown Columbus: 23 miles

-Growning up, some of my favorite field trips were to the Olentangy Indian Caverns.
+Growing up, some of my favorite field trips were to the Olentangy Indian Caverns.
 I visited with my school and summer camps and it was fun no matter the season.
 The Indian Caverns offer all sorts of experiences in one.
-You can explore the caves where the Wyandotte Native Americans are said to have taken refuge from their enemies.
-After the tour, pretend to be a gold prospector by shifting through sand in the running-water sluice.
-If you’re lucky you might get your hands on an arrow head or some gemstones.
+You can explore the caves where the Wyandotte Native Americans are said to have taken refuge.
+After the tour, you can pretend to be a gold prospector by sifting through sand in the running-water sluice.
+If you’re lucky you might get your hands on an arrowhead or some gemstones.

 Distance from Downtown Columbus: 44 miles

 Rockbridge is a marvel of nature.
 Its name comes from the fact that a rock formation spans across an area creating a bridge.
 It’s not exactly a cave, but you’ve still got to see it.
 The nature preserve is a great place to go hiking and explore.
 One of the best pulled pork sandwiches I’ve ever eaten is less than a 15-minute drive away at Millstone Southern Smoked BBQ.
 Work up an appetite while out adventuring, then fill up on some yummy grub.

 The Ohio Caverns are a marvel that were made from limestone, a little water, and a lot of time.
 It attracts visitors from all over the nation.
 When you visit the caverns, make sure you bow down to the Crystal King.
 This giant stalactite is guessed to weigh around 400 pounds and is nearly five feet long.
 Judging by it’s hefty weight and size, the Crystal King has to be over 200,000-years-old.